Michael-BJ/Face-recognation-using-opencv/readme.md

 ````
 face_detect = cv2.CascadeClassifier('haarcascade_frontalface_default.xml')
 ````
-5. Change the color of the picture to gray by writing this code
+5. Load the image in grayscale
 ````
 frame = cv2.imread('', cv2.IMREAD_GRAYSCALE)
 ````
 By changing to gray, the program will be easier to learn

-6. While we show the picture don't forget to change to color again
+6. Trun the picture to gray color
 ````
 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)
 ````